survivejs/webpack-book/manuscript/output/02_bundling_libraries.md

 * If you bundle libraries with webpack, you should set the `output` options carefully to get the result you want.
 * Webpack can generate both a non-minified and a minified version of a library through its **multi-compiler** mode.
 It's possible to minify also as a post-process using an external tool.
-* Performing tasks, such as cleaning and linting JavaScript, while using the multi-compiler mode is problematic at the moment.
+* Performing tasks, such as cleaning the output directory, while using the multi-compiler mode is problematic at the moment.
 Instead, it can be a good idea to handle these tasks outside of webpack or run multiple webpack instances separately.

 If you try to import *./dist/lib.js* through Node, you notice it emits `{}`.
 The problem has to do with the output type that was chosen.
 To understand better which output to use and why, the next chapter covers them in detail.

-T> The *Package Authoring Techniques* chapter discusses npm specific techniques in detail.
+T> The *Authoring Packages* chapter discusses npm specific techniques in detail.